ManikyaAlister/Gaze-Cueing/Data/readme.md

-None of the data made available here was collected by us.
+None of the data made available here were collected by us.
 Data Sets 1a, 1b, and 3 had already been made publicly available by the original authors and we have made Data Set 2 available with permission from the original author.

 # Dataset key: